Gwinilts/eXastum/README.md

 eXastum
 =======

 The new repository for the eXastumV Project

-*eXastum will return on its 5th anniversery, April 14th 2016*
+Since this is a new repo all the stars have been lost, if you had this project starred it would be really cool and helpful if you could restar it :)

+*Help us celebrate 5 years of eXastum!
+April 14th - April 21th!*
+*eXastum V is coming soon*

 **License Change:**
 eXastum has been relicensed under a more permissive BSD license.